cern-eos/eos/doc/releases/citrine-release.rst

 * [ EOS-3495 ] Handle out-of-quota open correctly in eosxd
 * [ EOS-1755 ] Don't irritate du with . entry size
+* [ EOS-3536 ] Fix hardlink deletion logic to avoid hidden entries after all references have been removed

 Improvement
 -----------